-5.2 A list of standard recipients of any Society press release will be developed by the Communications Coordinator and approved by the President and the Council.

-5.3 Anyone wishing to develop or distribute a press release must submit a Communications Services Work Order.

-(b) evaluate any submitted content on the basis of adherence to the SFSS Communications Policy, and ensure that all Society standards are respected - the
+- 5.2 A list of standard recipients of any Society press release will be developed by the Communications Coordinator and approved by the President and the Council. - 5.3 Anyone wishing to develop or distribute a press release must submit a Communications Services Work Order. - 5.4 Upon receiving a Work Order, the Communications Department will: - (a) consult with the requester for additional details where required, - (b) evaluate any submitted content on the basis of adherence to the SFSS Communications Policy, and ensure that all Society standards are respected the